EngineerDogIta/FantasyBookMakerLangChain/README.md

 6. **Chapter Generation and Verification**: Drafts and verifies each chapter based on the structure.
 7. **Final Chapter Generation**: Produces a polished final version of each chapter.

-Generated content will be saved in the `generated/` directory.
+Generated content will be saved in the `generated/` directory under a subfolder corresponding to the book title.

 ## Prompts